 The college application process can be stressful especially if you don’t have someone to guide you or give you advice.
-However, planning ahead of time and researching makes things much easier.
-If your preferred school requested for a student resume as part of the process, here’s a guide on how to ace writing it.
+However, planning ahead of time and researching make things much easier.
+If your preferred school required a student resume as part of the process, here’s a guide on how to ace writing it.

 Why Prepare a Student Resume for College Admissions?

-In addition, a college admission resume serves as a summary of your leadership examples and feats in and out of the classroom.
-You can also use it to give detailed experiences and reasons as to why you are a worthy addition to the school.
+A college admission resume serves as a summary of your leadership initiatives and feats in and out of the classroom.
+Likewise, you can use it to give detailed experiences and reasons as to why you are a worthy addition to the school.

 What a Student Resume Should Include?

-- Your coursework including summer programs, college courses, or other specialized workshops excluded in your high school transcript.
+- Your coursework including summer programs or other specialized workshops excluded in your high school transcript

 Guide in Writing a Student Resume for College Applications